Diabetes Symptoms in Men

 Men with diabetes often experience erectile dysfunction which is the inability to maintain erection leading to sexual inactivity.
 Erectile dysfunction (ED) could be early symptoms noticeable among younger men with diabetes.
 This occurs as the blood vessels carrying blood to the penis region are ruptured due to the high sugar level in the bloodstream.
 When such happens, it will reduce the blood flow to the penis thereby causing erectile dysfunction.

 Retrograde ejaculation is the reduction in the amount of semen discharged during ejaculation.
 It may be mixed with urine because the sperm passed through the urinary bladder instead of the tip of the penis.
 This comes as a result of the abnormal workings of the urethra muscles whereby semen is not channeled in the right direction.
-One of the causes of retrograde ejaculation is high blood sugar level.
+One of the causes of retrograde ejaculation is a high blood sugar level.

 A diabetic patient could experience difficulty with urination or feel the frequent urge to urinate.
 The bladder may be hyperactive or too weak to empty the bladder of urine.
 High blood sugar in diabetes is the major cause of this damage to nerves around the bladder.
 If this is not treated on time, it could lead to infections of the urinary tract and overall reduce one’s quality of life.